 I have been drawing and cartooning ever since I could hold a crayon.
 I have a blog tied in with my daily comic panel which explains a lot of his process and build up to TOMVERSATION’S daily production.

 One of my biggest cartooning influences is Charles Schulz, I love his simple style and way of story telling.
 Also most of Hanna Barbera, especially The Flintstones.
 One of the first characters I could draw was Fred Flintstones.
+And I guess I always loved single panel cartoons like Our Boarding House, Dennis the Menace, Hazel, etc.

 But not too long ago cartoonist Ralph Dunagin passed away, he did a comic strip called “Dunagin’s People,” and I noticed that a lot of his work reminds me of mine, so it seems that he was a big influence on my drawing style.
 As I looked at his work after so many years, I could see where I got a lot of my style – how I draw sleeves and clothing and even faces.
 I remember as a kid studying his art.
 I wouldn’t just read his comic, I would study it.
 It all came back to me after reading his obit and seeing his old work at the time of his death.

-Over the years, Tom I drew for different publications and my work appeared in newspapers and magazines and other places, but life takes you in other directions and I ended up doing other things.
+Over the years, I drew for different publications and my work appeared in newspapers and magazines and other places, but life takes you in other directions and I ended up doing other things.
 For many years I owned a printing/marketing business and before that I ran a company that typeset and printed publications like school newspapers and books.

 For 15 years, I was the editor and publisher of the Coconut Grove Grapevine, the daily news of Coconut Grove, Florida (a small sailing village in the heart of Miami).